Optimizing Area Under the Curve Measures via Matrix Factorization for Predicting Drug-Target Interaction with Multiple Similarities: Experiments

 \subsection{Experimental Results}

-The results in terms of AUPR and AUC are shown in Table \ref{tab:AUPR_Results} and \ref{tab:AUC_Results} respectively, where the last row lists the average ranks across all settings, and $\bullet$ ($\star$) indicates the corresponding method is significantly different from MFAUPR (MFAUC) according to Wilcoxon signed-rank test at 5\% level on the results of all settings.
-The results of WkNNRI and EBiCTR in S1 are blank because they cannot deal with S1.
+We firstly compare the proposed MFAUPR, MFAUC and MF2A with eleven competitors applicable to more than one prediction settings, namely neighbourhood, tree, MF and kernel based approaches as well as DDR, using the updated golden standard datasets.
+The results in terms of AUPR and AUC are shown in Tables \ref{tab:AUPR_Results} and \ref{tab:AUC_Results} respectively, where the second last row lists the average ranks across all settings, and the marks $\circ$, $\bullet$ and $\star$ in the last row indicate whether MFAUPR, MFAUC and MF2A are significantly better than the corresponding method respectively, according to the Wilcoxon signed-rank test with Bergman-Hommel’s correction \cite{Benavoli2016} at 5\% level on the results of all prediction settings.